 The King and Prince Beach & Golf Resort made sure that my daughter and I created unforgettable memories recently on a last minute travel trip.
 There are many reasons to book a stay at a legendary Oceanfront destination such as this, and the following are just five highlights from our stay …..

 Last Minute Travel

-When I found out that the hubs would be gone on a certain January weekend, my Mom brain started thinking, “What’s something fun but different that my teen and I could do together?”
+When I found out that my daughter and I would be home alone on a certain January weekend, my Mom brain started thinking, “What’s something fun but different that my teen and I could do together?”
 Then it hit me: A road trip to a luxurious, Coastal resort, of course!
-That way, Mom would feel safe (with just the two of us) and daughter would feel pampered and special.
+That way, Mom would feel secure and daughter would feel pampered and special.
 Yes, please.